 It’s a best-practice reminder to help yourself before helping those around you.
-You’ll be much more useful to others, once you’re OK, right?
+You’ll be much more useful to others, once you’re OK.

-Address your needs first, so you can be of maximum use to others when needed.
-Even the FAA’s Passenger Safety Information Briefing always has people take care of their own needs first (like putting on oxygen masks, if needed), before helping those who need assistance.
+Address your needs first, so you can be of maximum use to others if required.
+Even the FAA’s Passenger Safety Information Briefing always always has people take care of themselves first (like putting on oxygen masks), before helping those who need assistance.

 This idea of Know Yourself First is very useful in gaining better understanding of diversity.
 When you know about yourself, your likes/dislikes, and even mental “blind spots,” you will be better able to navigate in relationships with others—especially those who are different from you.

-Without much introspection, people can carry negative assumptions and wrong beliefs around with them.
+Without taking time for introspection, people can carry negative assumptions and wrong beliefs around with them.
 If they (or you) are doing this, it only seems logical that they (or you) would fear other people; perhaps even hate them.

 This information is from the Improving Communications Diversity – Building a Thriving Business Environment class.If you’re looking for ways to improve your communication skills, Check out our upcoming Public Classes.

 Can you see where you might fall into one or more of these classes?
 Does putting people into these categories affect your view of yourself or others?

 To know more about yourself and your relationship with diversity, ask yourself: